 Physiotherapy can be an effective form of treatment for shoulder labral tears because it helps people manage their pain while gradually building strength and improving their range of motion over time.
 It also provides guidance throughout the entire recovery process by setting realistic goals, monitoring progress, offering feedback on performance, making modifications as needed, and preventing further injuries down the road by focusing on proper technique during each session.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!